forrestguice/plasma-wateriv/trunk/plasma-dataengine-wateriv/README.txt

   III) Requirements
   ==============================

-    * To run this DataEngine requires KDE 4.6+.
+    * To run this data engine requires KDE 4.6+.

     * To compile requires kdelibs-dev (kdelibs5-dev).
     * To compile requries some common build tools (build-essential, cmake).